“You want to learn better defense to impress Himura,” he summarized, “as your inevitable infatuation with him has finally developed.”

 Yeah, that might work.
 No way could he have any argument against all that.

 “Damn,” he muttered.
-After what he’d just been through, the police station ranked extremely low on his list of places he would like to be, and on a list of people he was interested in encountering, Chou did not feature at all.
+After what he’d just been through, the police station ranked extremely low on his list of places he would like to revisit, and on a list of people he was interested in encountering, Chou did not feature at all.
 Of course, a few hours had passed since he’d left, and Sano had noticed several of the officers leaving for the evening; Chou might not even be there…

 Who do I think I’m kidding?
 Chou has as much of a life as I do; of course he’ll still be there.
 It took him only a moment to reassess that.
 More of a life, actually — he’s got a job.
 Indecisive and not terribly happy with his unexpected self-condemnation, he loitered aimlessly outside the bath-house, irritably putting off for as long as possible a trip back to the police station.
-Lengthy shadows stretched from the west, and the sun had shrunken to a curved sliver, by the time he overcame his reluctance and started off.
+Lengthy shadows stretched from the west, and the sun had shrunken to a sliver, by the time he overcame his reluctance and started off.

-This would be easier if he could count on no one at the station recognizing him as a prisoner that had just been released earlier that day… but not only did most of the police know him far too well for that, he also owned only one outfit, and it wasn’t exactly tailored for subtlety.
+This would be easier if he could count on no one at the station recognizing him as a prisoner that had just been released earlier that day… but not only did most of the police know him far too well for that, he also owned only one outfit, and that not exactly tailored for subtlety.
 Maybe, though, he could just stand around outside in a shadow, waiting to jump Chou when he emerged and demand to be told where Saitou was.
 No wonder Chou joined up, Sano reflected as he walked.
 One bastard attracts the next, and soon they’re all together in one building wearing the same clothes.

 In annoyance he kicked hard at a stone, then hopped into a mud puddle.
 Brown water splashed everywhere, including his pants all the way up to the knees.
 Though he’d bathed his person, his clothes hadn’t yet been washed, so what was a little more dirt?
 Perhaps if he provided Chou such an obvious target of mockery, he could avoid the more precisely irritating jibes against other aspects of his character.